Jean-Baptiste Carrier

-Jean-Baptiste Carrier (/fr/; 16 March 1756 – 16 December 1794) was a French Revolutionary and politician most notable for his actions in the War in the Vendée during the Reign of Terror.
+Jean-Baptiste Carrier (/fr/; 16 March 1756 – 16 December 1794) was a French Revolutionary, politician and convicted war criminal most notable for his actions in the War in the Vendée during the Reign of Terror.
 While under orders to suppress a Royalist counter-revolution, he commanded the execution of 4,000 civilians, mainly priests, women and children in Nantes, some by drowning in the river Loire, which Carrier described as "the National Bathtub".
 After the fall of the Robespierre government, Carrier was tried for war crimes by the Revolutionary Tribunal, found guilty, and executed.

 Early life

 Carrier was born at Yolet, a village near Aurillac in upper Auvergne, as the fourth of six children born to Jean Carrier and Marguerite Puex.
 As the son of a middle class tenant farmer, Carrier and his family survived on income reaped from cultivating the land of a French nobleman.
 After attending a Jesuit school in Aurillac, he was able to pursue a wide variety of career interests.
 Carrier worked in a law office in Paris until 1785 when he returned to Aurillac, married, and with the outbreak of the Revolution joined the National Guard and the Jacobin Club.
 In 1790 he was a country attorney (counsellor for the bailliage of Aurillac) and in 1792 was elected deputy to the National Convention from Cantal.
 He was already known as one of the influential members of the Cordeliers and the Jacobin Club.

 After the subjugation of Flanders he was one of the commissioners nominated in the close of 1792 by the convention.
 He voted for the execution of Louis XVI King Louis XVI, was one of the first to call for the arrest of the Duke of Orléans and took a prominent part in the overthrow of the Girondists (on 31 May).